DennisBaerXY/DennisBaerXY/README.md

 I am a Computer Science student in Germany and I have a passion for programming.
 I love working on new projects and I also enjoy playing sports and spending time with friends and family.

-At the moment, I focus on fullstack development because I find it the most enjoyable aspect of programming.
+At the moment, I focus on Swift development because I want to improve my skills in App Development.
 I have used technologies like Next.JS, Node.JS, React and many more.
 My main programming language is TypeScript and Kotlin.

-However, fullstack development with a NodeJS backend is my preference and I am confident using SQL or NoSql databases.

 - 🌱 I’m currently learning how to use AWS and Docker.
 <!--